Pranav-Kharche/String_Calculator/README.md

 # String_Calculator
 A simple Addition String calculator based on this TDD-kata Incubyte online test.

-Getting Started
+For eetting started
-Use STS or Eclipse
+1.Use STS or Eclipse
-Setup JAVA and Maven on your local machine
+2.Setup JAVA and Maven on your local machine
-Clone the repository to your local machine
+3.Clone the repository to your local machine